 Pyramid scheme members often say they did not know they were involved in a pyramid scheme and claim that they thought they were part of a legitimate multi-level marketing company.
 This has not been accepted as a defense in court.

 Many would-be entrepreneurs have unknowingly become involved in pyramid schemes disguised as business opportunities.
-If you suffered financial losses due to illegal business practices, talk to the attorney general in your state.
+If you suffered financial losses due to illegal business practices, talk to the attorney general in your state or contact the FBI.

 There is a fine line between an illegal pyramid scheme and a legal multi-level marketing business.
-If you've been charged with crossing that line in your business, contact an experienced criminal defense attorney.
+If you face charges of crossing that line in your business, you should consider seeking legal advice.
+Contact an experienced criminal defense attorney.